Behind the Scenes

 CJ Jones

-Decades of television, film, theater, stand-up comedy, and event hosting have made CJ an exceptionally popular figure among Deaf, Hard-of-Hearing and Hearing Signers worldwide.
-Recently, general audiences have come to recognize CJ through his highly-acclaimed role as Joseph, the caring father, in Edgar Wright’s global blockbuster film, Baby Driver, in addition to his many co-starring roles on popular streaming series.
-CJ is also frequently on set as a DSL (Director of Sign Language), working with producers, directors, and actors on series for top streamers such as HBO and Hulu, as well as on numerous commercials.
+Decades of television, film, theater, stand-up comedy and event hosting have made CJ Jones an exceptionally popular figure among Deaf, hard-of-hearing and hearing Signers worldwide.
+Recently, general audiences have come to recognize CJ through his highly acclaimed role as Joseph, the caring father, in Edgar Wright’s global blockbuster film, Baby Driver, in addition to his many co-starring roles on popular streaming series.
+CJ is also frequently on set as a Director of Sign Language (DSL), working with producers, directors and actors on series for top streamers such as HBO and Hulu, as well as on numerous commercials.
 Most notably, CJ created the Na'vi Sign Language (NSL) for Avatar: The Way of Water, working closely with James Cameron on and off the set.
 CJ is a featured part of the film's promotional campaign, introducing the world to NSL in a series of short videos.

-An energetic, prolific producer, director, and writer, CJ is also a leading advocate and champion for the inclusion and authentic representation of people with disabilities.
+An energetic, prolific producer, director and writer, CJ is also a leading advocate and champion for the inclusion and authentic representation of people with disabilities.
 This passion propelled CJ to found his own production company, SignWorld Studios, Inc., and its nonprofit subsidiary, SignLight, Inc., SIFF's producing entity.
-Frequently seen on entertainment industry panels, CJ has been a featured speaker at TedX and at Gallaudet’s 2021 Commencement Address at which he received an Honorary Degree.
+Frequently seen on entertainment industry panels, CJ has been a featured speaker at TedX and at Gallaudet’s 2021 commencement address at which he received an honorary degree. https://www.cjjones.com/

 Michelle Baron

-Michelle has showcased Deaf Culture, Deaf talent, and the creative beauty of Sign Language on stage and screen for much of her entertainment career.
-Working as a National Endowment for the Arts Artist-in- Residence at a deaf residential school, she quickly became fluent in ASL, and went on to interpret the first professional stage play in Chicago.
-After training with the National Theater of the Deaf at the O'Neill Center in CT (where she first met CJ Jones), she toured with the Chicago Theater of the Deaf and Cleveland's Fairmount Theater of the Deaf.
-She also produced and directed the showcase event of the President’s Commission on Employment of the Handicapped gala at the Kennedy Center, introduced Deaf characters in children’s animation series, toys, and books, and proudly served as Deaf West Theatre’s Board President, during an exciting time of growth highlighted by their Broadway run of Spring Awakening.
+Michelle Baron has showcased Deaf culture, Deaf talent and the creative beauty of Sign Language on stage and screen for much of her entertainment career.
+Working as a National Endowment for the Arts Artist-in-Residence at a deaf residential school, she quickly became fluent in ASL and went on to interpret the first professional stage play in Chicago.
+After training with the National Theater of the Deaf at the O'Neill Center in Connecticut (where she first met CJ Jones), she toured with the Chicago Theater of the Deaf and Cleveland's Fairmount Theater of the Deaf.
+She also produced and directed the showcase event of the President’s Commission on Employment of the Handicapped gala at the Kennedy Center; introduced Deaf characters in children’s animation series, toys and books; and proudly served as Deaf West Theatre’s Board President during an exciting time of growth highlighted by their Broadway run of Spring Awakening.

-A seasoned producer, director, and writer, Michelle led creative development and casting teams at The Walt Disney Company, where she also produced Signin’ in the Street, a 3-day celebration of creativity in the Deaf Community, created in association with Disney-ABC’s Switched at Birth.
-As an independent producer, she's created numerous live events, and has garnered several awards for children’s programming and educational films.
-Michelle is also a co-founder of All the People, Inc., whose major work uncovering the untold stories of the Deaf Experience in World War II and the Holocaust is now a featured part of the online archive of the United States Holocaust Museum.
+A seasoned producer, director and writer, Michelle led creative development and casting teams at The Walt Disney Company, where she also produced Signin’ in the Street, a three-day celebration of creativity in the Deaf community, created in association with Disney-ABC’s Switched at Birth.
+As an independent producer, she's created numerous live events and has garnered several awards for children’s programming and educational films.
+Michelle is also a co-founder of All the People, Inc., whose major work uncovering the untold stories of the Deaf experience in World War II and the Holocaust is now a featured part of the online archive of the United States Holocaust Museum.

 Creative Director